Meet the JED Advisory Board

 Anthony R. Pisani, PhD, Associate Professor of Psychiatry (Psychology) and Pediatrics, University of Rochester

-Tony Pisani is a longtime admirer of The Jed Foundation and pleased to serve on the Advisory Board.
-Tony’s career is devoted to preventing suicide and promoting strength, recovery, and wellbeing.
-Tony is an Associate Professor of Psychiatry (Psychology) and Pediatrics at the University of Rochester Center for the Study and Prevention of Suicide and the Founder of SafeSide Prevention.
+Tony Pisani, PhD, is a longtime admirer of The Jed Foundation and pleased to serve on the Advisory Board.
+Pisani’s career is devoted to preventing suicide and promoting strength, recovery, and wellbeing.
+Pisani is an Associate Professor of Psychiatry (Psychology) and Pediatrics at the University of Rochester Center for the Study and Prevention of Suicide and the Founder of SafeSide Prevention.
 His research spans the suicide prevention continuum: upstream (enhancing school and community-based prevention with technology); healthcare (educational innovations to support Zero Suicide); and crisis and treatment intervention for individuals at greatest risk.

 Barbara Stanley, PhD, Professor, Department of Psychiatry, Columbia University